Zydak/Vulkan-Path-Tracer/README.md

 X axis represents viewing angle ($\mathbf{V} \cdot \mathbf{N}$) and Y axis represents surface roughness.
 As you can see, most energy is lost at grazing angles with high roughness (Lower right corner, both X and Y are high, since (0, 0) is left top corner).

-But the reflection LUT is 3 dimensional, and the third parameter is anisotropy, but this one is tricky, because the energy loss is dependent on the viewing direction, not just angle this time.
-So to properly compute energy loss for anisotropy I'd actually need to add even more dimensions to the table.
+But the reflection LUT is 3 dimensional, and the third parameter is anisotropy, but this one is tricky, that's because the energy loss is dependent on the viewing direction, not just angle this time.
+So to properly compute energy loss for anisotropy, I'd actually need to add even more dimensions to the table.
 But I decided not to do that, the LUT still gets most of the energy from anisotropy back, and the anisotropy itself is used so rarely that I decided it's not really worth it.

 #### Glass LUT
 Glass LUT is computed in a similar fashion with a couple of small differences.
 First, instead of computing the energy lost during reflection, the energy loss during both reflection and refraction is computed.
 Second, the LUT has to also be parameterized by IOR, so the third dimension of the LUT is IOR instead of anisotropy this time.
 And lastly, 2 different LUTs have to be computed for glass, the differentiation between ray hitting the surface from inside the mesh and ray hitting the surface from outside the mesh has to be made.
 That's because IOR changes based on that fact.
 I decided to use 128x128x32 LUT this time because the glass needs a lot more precision than simple reflection.
 Also x coordinate is now parameterized with $(\mathbf{V} \cdot \mathbf{N})^2$ because more precision is needed on grazing angles.
 The code can be found in `LookupRefract.slang`.
 After accumulating 10 million samples per pixel (5242880000000) in total I get this: